yext/search-core/docs/answers-core.directanswer.fieldname.md

 ## DirectAnswer.fieldName property

-The field name of the direct answer value
+The field name of the direct answer value.

 <b>Signature:</b>